 Airports in Bangkok

 With wellness spas, Thai massages, duty-free shops and a great selection of restaurants offering cuisines from around the globe, Suvarnabhumi International Airport is one of the best airports to use while in South East Asia.
-It is Thailand's busiest airport and the third-busiest in Asia.
-Over 42.7 million passengers use Suvarnabhumi International Airport each year.
+It is Thailand's busiest airport and consistently one of the busiest in Asia.
+Over 50 million passengers use Suvarnabhumi International Airport each year.

 Suvarnabhumi means 'Golden Land' in Sanskrit and truly is the gateway to the riches of Asia.
 Passengers are spoilt for choice when it comes to shopping options at the airport.
 It also boasts the world's largest single-building passenger terminal and the tallest control tower in the world.
 The staff are incredibly friendly and helpful as they are eager to ensure that all passengers get a world-class experience when using Suvarnabhumi International Airport.

-The airport is situated 19 miles (30km) east of Bangkok.
+The airport is situated 16 miles (25km) east of downtown Bangkok.

 Getting to the city

-The free shuttle bus (Express route) transports passengers to the Transport Centre from where public buses, taxis and rental cars can be found.
-Taxis can also be found on Level 1 at Arrivals.
+The Airport Rail Link (ARL) is the fastest way to get to central Bangkok.
+The service runs from the first floor of the airport and connects you to the MRT underground at Makkasan Station and the BTS Skytrain at Phaya Thai Station.
 Public buses run several routes from the Transport Centre to Bangkok, while the Airport Express provides air-conditioned coaches between the airport and first-class hotels in downtown Bangkok.
-There is also a Limousine Service counter on the 2nd floor of the arrivals hall.
+There is also a Limousine Service counter on the 2nd floor of the Arrivals Hall.

 Tel: +66 (0)2 132 1888 or +66 (0)2 132 3888.